-In 2018-2019, 40 schools offered a nuclear engineering program of some type.
+In the 2018-2019 academic year, 40 schools offered some type of nuclear engineering program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 Is a Degree in Nuclear Engineering Worth It?

 The median salary for a nuclear engineering grad is $113,680 per year.
 This is based on the weighted average of the most common careers associated with the major.